linode/docs/docs/applications/configuration-management/beginners-guide-to-salt/index.md

 Multiple SLS files can be combined and reference each other to form a Salt Tree, and while SLS files are most commonly used on minons, it's  possible to enforce a particular state on your Salt master in the same way.

-One use case for a Salt State is a base system configuration, such as an added third party package repository with an application installed from it, configured as necessary.
-From this state, Pillar can be used to add additional information for user credentials, site files, scripts or service files, etc.
+One use case for a Salt State is a base system configuration that would include items such as an added third party package repository with an application installed from it, configured as necessary.
+From this state, A Pillar can be used to add additional information for user credentials, site files, scripts or service files, etc.

 Where a state can be templated to provide abstraction over running the same monotonous commands each time, and to make it variable, etc., a [Salt formula](https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html) is able to provide a group of states all working toward a common configuration or function.

-One example would be an Apache server proxying traffic to NGINX.
-You've got the initial installation with accompanying packages that may not be direct dependencies, possibly a monitoring service for each web server's service, and potentially a watchdog for configuration changes so as to restart the individual service.
-Pillar can then be used to manage the web servers' configuration files.
+One example of a Salt formula would be an Apache server proxying traffic to NGINX.
+You could have the initial installation with accompanying packages that may not be direct dependencies, possibly a monitoring service for each web server's service, and potentially a watchdog for configuration changes so as to restart the individual services.
+A Pillar can then be used to manage the web servers' configuration files.

 ## Grains